WolleTD/varlink-cpp/README.md

 # C++17 implementation of the Varlink protocol

-This is an implementation of [Varlink](https://varlink.org) in C++17.
-It's not yet complete, but as TCP and Unix connections are working and certification succeeds, I thought to share it.
+This is an implementation of [Varlink](https://varlink.org) in C++17 built on top of asio.
+It's not yet feature complete, but in general it's working.

 It is using [nlohmann/json](https://github.com/nlohmann/json) as data format and provides a `std::function` service callback interface.
 I consider it work in progress still, API may change.